kakaroto/SWProxy/README.md

 	  Running setup.py install for pycrypto
 	Successfully installed pycrypto-2.6.1

-If you do not have the 'pip' command installed, use 'sudo -H easy_install pycrypto' to install pycrypto.
+If you do not have the 'pip' command installed, use 'sudo -H easy_install pycrypt dpkt yapsyo' to install pycrypto.

 Now you should be able to start the proxy.
 Simply run the following command: `python SWProxy.py`.
 If all went fine, you should see the following message:

 	SWParser v0.95 - Summoners War Proxy
 		Written by KaKaRoTo

-	Licensed under GPLv3 and available at : https://github.com/kakaroto/SWParser
+	Licensed under LGPLv3 and available at : https://github.com/kakaroto/SWParser

 	Running Proxy server at 192.168.x.y on port 8080